-10.4 Use of the EIV Income Verification Validation Tool (IVT) Discrepancy Report
+10.4 Use of the EIV Income Validation Tool (IVT)Report

-The EIV Income VerificationValidation Tool (IVT) Discrepancy Report_is a trend report provided by HUD.-It is a tool for identifying families that might have concealed_unreported or underreported their household income.
+The EIV Income Validation Tool (IVT)Report provided by HUD, is a tool for identifying families that might have unreported or underreported their household income.
 This web based application provides validation of tenant reported wages, unemployment compensation, and social security benefits by displaying any discrepancies in previously reported tenant income and income reported by the Social Security Administration and the Department of Health and Human Services.

-Pensacola Housing will queryreview the EIV Income VerificationValidation Tool (IVT)Discrepancy Report for each household during the annual recertification process, and at the time of any other required recertifications, such as for a mid-contract move.
+Pensacola Housing will query the EIV Income Validation Tool (IVT) for each household during the annual recertification process, and at the time of any other required recertifications, such as for a mid-contract move.

 If the family's IVT Report, or their EIV Income Report, appears to show an income discrepancy, Pensacola Housing will investigate the discrepancy and take appropriate action.
 Examples of appropriate actions might include conducting an Interim Reexamination, writing a debt to the tenant family, or termination of program participation, depending on the nature of the findings.
 It is also possible for an income discrepancy investigation to conclude that no corrective action is required.
-If a household appears on the EIV Income Verification Tool Discrepancy Report at any of these times, Pensacola Housing staff will conduct an analysis to determine what corrective steps, if any, need to be taken, such as correcting an income code or writing a debt to the household for oversubsidy follow the steps detailed in Appendix 1 of this Administrative Plan, "Using the EIV Discrepancy Report."